prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - `Proposal draft`: The proposal currently being shaped by the investigation, stored in Memory until promoted.
 - `Interaction request`: A persisted request for user input that pauses the loop until answered.
 - `Paused loop state`: The state where investigation is waiting for user input instead of actively executing AI work.
+- `Resumable execution`: A workflow contract where the next step can be continued from persisted docs and shared execution state.
+- `Operational transcript`: A non-canonical history artifact such as a chat-session log used for review and debugging.
 - `Executable step`: A loop step backed by runtime code rather than an AI prompt.
 - `Mailbox folders`: Investigator-owned `Inbox`, `Outbox`, `Pending`, `Active`, and `Memory` directories used as persisted workflow surfaces.